The AARES 2025 annual conference features a series of Special Sessions - further details will be available in the Conference Program.

 East asia branch special session: Assessing Economic Impact of Non-Tariff Measures on Global Grain Trade and Its Implications for Rural Transformation

 With average tariffs falling since the Uruguay Round in 1994, NTMs have gradually become the most essential obstacle to global agricultural commodity trade.
 The rapid increase in NTMs, particularly in the realm of agricultural trade, have erode the gains obtained from the success made by global trade negotiators in tariff cutting over the post-war period, presenting emerging challenges to global trade liberalization, and thus threaten global food security and the achievement of Millennium Sustainable Development Goal by 20230 (UN, 2021).
 To cope with these challenges, trade negotiators need better understanding of the existing NTMs and their impacts on agricultural trade and determine what NTMs and products to prioritize in bilateral and multilateral negotiations.
 This special session will offer insights into the economic impact of major Non-Tariff Measures (NTMs) on global grain trade and the Australian grains industry.
 Discussions will also cover trade policies and rural transformations in Australia.
 By offering comprehensive empirical evidence and a robust, evidence-based modeling tool, we aim to empower policymakers and industry stakeholders with actionable insights.
-The session is organized with the support of Grains Australia and ABARES.
+This special session is organised with the support of Grains Australia.

 The Value of a Non-Market Value